giellalt/lang-khk/khk.md

-Proper noun inflection
+Prefixes
-The Halh Mongolian language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.
+Prefixes in the Halh Mongolian language are bound to beginning of other words.